Three New Ways to Access ClassLink

 With the ClassLink Remote Login mobile app, an individual can walk up to any computer, and by clicking a button on the mobile app, instruct the computer to login, without touching a key on the keyboard.
 Using the ClassLink Remote Login mobile app, an individual does not need to enter his/her username and password on a computer, which is ideal for public settings and shared computers.

-Download the Single Sign-On in Education Guidebook
+Download the Single Sign-On Buyer’s Guide for Your District

-This Guidebook shows how using a Single Sign-on platform can help overcome educational challenges and create efficient access.
+In collaboration with Tech & Learning, this ClassLink Guidebook shows how using a Single Sign-on platform can help overcome educational challenges and create efficient access.
 Although a discussion of login technologies can easily be a deeply technical conversation, that is not the tone of this Guidebook.
 This document is meant to engage all leaders in education, instructional and technical, in a conversation about eliminating

 hurdles to digital resources.